Chapter 8. Collections and Enumerators

 collection built into VB or a custom collection developed using

 COM.
-Just as the for_each
+Just as the for_each algorithm is implemented using

-syntax is implemented using a COM
+iterators, the For-Each syntax is implemented using a COM

-syntax, the collection interface must be based on IDispatch
+enumerator; specifically, IEnumVARIANT.
+To support the For-Each syntax, the collection interface must be based on IDispatch and must have the _NewEnum property

-marked with the special DISPID value DISPID_NEWENUM
+marked with the special DISPID value DISPID_NEWENUM.

 Because our prime number collection object exposes such a method,

-you might be tempted to write the following code to exercise the For-Each
+you might be tempted to write the following code to exercise the For-Each statement:

 1Private Sub Command1_Click()